Small Meals and Snacks

 • Make a mashed potato bowl topped with soft vegetables and ground meats or beans with gravy and cheese.

-• Refried beans and black beans (mashed) are soft, delicious and a great source of protein.
+• Refried beans and black beans (mashed).

 • Mix ground chicken or turkey with gravy and mashed potatoes or noodles.